septract/facc-workshop/index.md

 ---
 layout: page
-title: Formal Approaches to Certifying Compliance
+title: Formal Approaches to Certifying Compliance (FACC)
 ---

 A workshop on applying formal methods tools and techniques to certification and compliance programs.